gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Runtime/Gapotchenko.FX.Runtime.CompilerServices.Intrinsics/README.md

 So how can we use the low-level `BSR` instruction from high-level .NET?

 This is why `Gapotchenko.FX.Runtime.CompilerServices.Intrinsics` class exists.
-It provides the ability to define an intrinsic implementation of a method with `MachineCodeIntrinsicAttribute`.
+It allows you to define intrinsic implementations of a method using machine code tailored to a particular processor architecture.
 Let's see how:

 ``` C#